-Medical assistant duties change depending on the office that they are working and what kind of specialty the doctor has.
-Some of the things that they do are answer phones, greet patients, update and file the records of patients, fill out forms for insurance, handle any correspondence, schedule appointments, arrange for patients to be admitted to the hospital, billing, and bookkeeping.
+Medical assistant duties can change depending on the office that they are working and what kind of specialty the doctor has.
+They may answer phones, greet patients, update and file the records of patients, fill out forms for insurance, handle any correspondence, schedule appointments, arrange for patients to be admitted to the hospital, or attend to billing and bookkeeping.

-There are three specialties that technicians and technologists can go into: vascular technology, invasive cardiology, and echo cardiology.
+There are three specialties that these professionals can go into: vascular technology, invasive cardiology, and echo cardiology.
 The specialists whose specialty is invasive procedures are known as cardiology technologists.
 They prepare patients for balloon angioplasty and cardiac cauterization.
 While the procedure is going on, they monitor the heart rate and blood pressure of the patient using an EKG machine and let the doctor know if anything is wrong.
-They also sometimes prepare as well as monitor a patient during pacemaker and stent insertion and open heart surgery.
+They may also monitor patients during pacemaker or stent insertion and open heart surgery.

-- Medical Sonographers - People in this professional are also known as ultrasound technicians and ultrasonographers.
-This is one of the most interesting and fascinating allied health careers and many people find it to be very rewarding.
-These professionals use equipment that directs sound waves which are nonionizing and high frequency into the body of a patient.
-They operate the necessary equipment which collects the reflected echoes and puts together an image that has the ability to be videotaped, photographed, or transmitted in order to be interpreted and then diagnosed by the patient's doctor.
+People in this professional are also known as ultrasound technicians and ultrasonographers.
+These professionals use equipment that directs sound waves -- which are nonionizing and high frequency -- into the body of a patient.
+They operate equipment that collects the reflected echoes and puts together an image that can be videotaped, photographed or transmitted, so that this image can later be interpreted and diagnosed by the patient's doctor.